RakhithJK/dbeaver-dbeaver-wiki/Data-compare.md

 Sometimes you need to compare data from two sources (tables) which have almost identical data with just a few differences.
-There may be plenty reasons to do so: quickly visualize all the differences and navigate through them by your sight, copy differing rows or individual values or export them using [Data Transfer](Data-transfer).
+There may be plenty reasons to do so: quickly visualize and navigate through all the differences; copy different rows or individual values; export them using [Data Transfer](Data-transfer).

 ### Preparing the tool
 1. You will need to choose one or two desired tables in the [Database Navigator](Database-Navigator) - it may be the